pjkw/Portfolio/README.md

 # RPG Game

 I wanted to make a vertical slice for an RPG game.
 Wtih a vertical slice I could experiment with systems, while efficiently moving forward.
+I've on RPG games before and this time I wanted to put to use the lessons I've learned from the past.

 # Player Start